Dil Hai Betaab: Plot

-Meena (Pratibha Sinha) is an attractive young lady who lives with her middle-classed parents in a city in India.
-Her father is Parshuram (Kader Khan) who works as a chaprasi (peon) with an organization run by the wealthy Vikram Singh (Mohnish Bahl).
-Meena meets with Raja (Vivek Mushran), a fellow collegian, and both fall in love with each other.
-The two lovers run into problems when they find out that another young man by the name of Ajay (Ajay Devgn) also loves Meena and will not permit anyone to get in their way.
-But when Meena appeals to Ajay, he relents and gives his blessings to the young couple.
-Just when the two think the line is clear for them to marry, Meena's parents receive a proposal from Vikram Singh.
-Greedy Parshuram is delighted with this, and hopes that he will get a promotion for being the father-in-law of the owner of his employer.
-The question remains will Meena also react like her dad, and agree to marry Vikram?
+Meena (Pratibha Sinha) is an attractive young woman who lives with her middle-class parents in a city in India.
+Her father, Parshuram (Kader Khan), works as a chaprasi (peon) for an organisation run by the wealthy Vikram Singh (Mohnish Bahl).
+Meena meets Raja (Vivek Mushran), a fellow college student, and the two fall in love.
+However, they encounter problems when they discover that another young man, Ajay (Ajay Devgn), is also in love with Meena and refuses to let anyone stand in his way.
+When Meena appeals to Ajay, he relents and gives his blessing to the young couple.
+Just as they begin to believe the path is clear for them to marry, Meena's parents receive a marriage proposal from Vikram Singh.
+The greedy Parshuram is delighted and hopes to earn a promotion by becoming the father-in-law of his employer.
+The question remains: will Meena also react like her father and agree to marry Vikram?